katrintirok/python-environmental-lesson/_episodes/02-starting_with_data.md

 ```
 We can access individual columns of `surveys_df` by giving the column name in `[]`, e.g. `surveys_df['year']` only shows the content of column `year`.

-Let's get a list of all the species in our dataset.
+Let's get a list of all the rain gauges in our dataset.
 The `pd.unique` function tells us all of the unique values in the `species_id` column.

 ```python
 pd.unique(surveys_df['species_id'])